pmo48/class-test/README.md

 ## Tests

-noerger
+this is a test

 ## Questions

 ### What's your GitHub info?

-My GitHub username is pmo48 and my profile can be found at github.com
+My GitHub username is pmo48 and my profile can be found at github.com/pmo48

 ### What other contact info do you have?

-I can be contacted via email at pmoriarty@illumina.com if you have any additional questions.
+I can be contacted via email at pmoriarty100@gmail.com if you have any additional questions.